GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 Every component can interact with itself from client to server just by adding its component path to the webpage URL in which it has been included.
 This way, when creating a component, we don't need to create an API to go alongside with it (such as REST or GraphQL), because the component is already able to talk to itself in the server and load its own data: it is completely autonomous and self-serving.

 This is accomplished by allowing to select what component paths (i.e. the path to a specific component starting from the top-most component) will be included in the response, so as to load data only starting from that level, and ignore anything above that level.
-This is done through adding parameters `componentfilter=componentpaths` and `componentpaths[]=path-to-the-component` to the URL (we use `componentpaths[]` instead of `componentpaths` for versatility, so that we can include more than one component path in a single request).
+This is done through adding parameters `componentFilter=componentpaths` and `componentpaths[]=path-to-the-component` to the URL (we use `componentpaths[]` instead of `componentpaths` for versatility, so that we can include more than one component path in a single request).
 The value for the `componentpaths[]` parameter is a list of components separated by dots.
 Hence, fetching data for component "component5", located under `component1 => component2 => component5`, is done by adding parameter `componentpaths[]=component1.component2.component5` to the URL.

 For instance, in the following component hierarchy every component is loading data, hence every level has an entry `dbobjectids`: